albertoPerez25/Notch-Remover/README.md

-# Notch Remover
+# Notch and Hole-Display Remover

-This magisk module provides the option to remove device display cutout( Notch and Hole-Display ).
+This magisk module provides the option to remove device display cutout (Notch and Hole-Display).
+Updated fork that supports newer devices with taller screens.

 ### Supports Android 14+ only.